Tribulus Terrestris is a natrual herb used for its

 There are a large number of studies that provide contradicting results on the effectiveness of tribulus.
 Various studies on rats have demonstrated that tribulus increased testosterone and sexual activity 1, 2 , while other studies found that tribulus had no effect on muscle strength, body composition, exercise performance in human subjects 3, 4.
 Obviously, taking these studies at face value, the studies involving human subjects would obviously carry more weight compared to the studies involving rats and other animals.

 However, from personal experience, and based on user reviews of various tribulus based supplements, I would have to say that tribulus works, but not for everyone.
 Enough users have submitted postive reviews to show that tribulus based supplements do work.
-I can say from my past experiences that each time I've take a tribulus supplement, I've noticed a difference - these include increased acne breakouts, and increased libido etc...
+I can say from my past experiences that each time I've taken a tribulus supplement, I've noticed a difference - these include increased acne breakouts, and increased libido etc...

 >>